leonblaeser/2021-ss-organizational-culture/coursework.md

 ### 5.2 Example: Hard-Culture Enron

-**Extract from Enron`s organizational culture:**
+**Extract from Enrons organizational culture:**

 > _"[…]“The desire to sustain these rewards encouraged employees to engage in
 > deal making and complicated, questionable accounting procedures that
 > would help the company meet its quarterly earnings, with little concern
 > about how this would impact the long term financial health of the
-> company” (Kerr, 1975)._
+> company.”
+(Kerr, 1975)_

 ---

 ### 5.2 Example: Hard-Culture Enron

-As a result of this hard culture Enron was able to be very profitable at first...
+- Enron was very profitable at first...

 **BUT:**

-In 2001 Enron had to file for insolvency.The hard but toxic culture eventually lead to the **downfall** of Enron- making it a company out of many who concentrated too much on the _visible factors_ and no attention to the _invisible factors_.
+- 2001 Enron had to file for **insolvency**
+- Hard but toxic culture lead to the **downfall**

 ---

 ### 6.1 Characteristics Soft-Culture

-A soft culture covers the "invisible" factors of the Iceberg-Model
+A soft culture covers the "invisible" factors of the Iceberg-Model:

 - Values and ethical guidelines (**Rules, Values, Norms, Ideals**)
 - Inclusion (**Status, Tradition**)